parasladwa/chess_engine/README.md

 ## Version 2 `chess_engine2.py` [Functions as is]

-- Runs of opensource local chess engine, stockfish
+- Runs of open source local chess engine, stockfish

 ## Version 3 `chess_engine3.py` [WIP]

 - Going to be built off Version 1
 - Improvements in Kernels, different for each side

-## Notes

-- Cutechess is an attempt to make my engine UCI compatible such that I can evaluate my models performance (ELO) against Stockfish
-- No significant progress has been made, the documentation is sparse for this

 ## Setup